infobloxopen/docker-infoblox/README.md

 Run Executable
 --------------
-The "infoblox-ipam" driver accept a number of arguments which can be listed by specifying -h:
+ipam-driver accepts a number of arguments which can be listed by specifying -h:

 ```
-ubuntu$ ./infoblox-ipam --help
+ubuntu$ ./ipam-driver --help
-Usage of ./infoblox-ipam:
+Usage of ./ipam-driver:
   -default-cidr string
     	Default Network CIDR if --subnet is not specified during docker network create (default "10.2.1.0/24")
   -driver-name string